PRIVACY POLICY

 Automated decision making is an application of generative artificial intelligence (AI).

-FBNA will not use or disclose any personal information in any open sourced automated decision making or generative application (eg ChatGPT, Bard).
-If at any time this changes, then FBNA will publish this information as an update to this Policy accordingly.
+FBNA will not use or disclose any personal information in any open-sourced automated decision making or generative application (eg ChatGPT, Bard).
+If at any time this changes, FBNA will publish this information as an update to this Policy accordingly.

 FBNA collects and holds information from a number of sources.
-Where reasonably possible, FBNA will only collect information from the individual to whom it relates.
-Frequently this will be collected through official FBNA administrative processes but it may also be collected from email, letters or other forms of communication.
+Where reasonably practicable, FBNA will only collect information from the individual to whom it relates.
+Frequently this will be collected through official FBNA administrative processes but it may also be collected from email, letters or other forms of communication or from publicly available sites.

 Personal information is held in both paper and electronic form, including databases.